 > ipconfig /flushdns

 Linux operating system provides different tools and mechanisms for DNS caching.
 We will look most popular and useful two methods to clear DNS cache.
 These operations require root privileges.

 Method 1 is restarting Network Services of the Linux operating system.

 Flush DNS with Name Service Cache Daemon

-Linux operating systems uses some cache mechanism for DNS and IP matches.
+Linux operating systems use some cache mechanism for DNS and IP matches.
 This makes the DNS queries run faster without asking a DNS server every time.
 Most of the requiring DNS queries will be answered from DNS cache.
-This may create problem after some time.
+This may create a problem after some time.
 We can flush and clear this DNS cache named

 nscd with the following command.
 This command will restart